 Error: Any deviation from a specified manufacturing or business process.
 Errors cause defects in products or services.

 Error-Proofing Devices: Mechanical, electrical, or pneumatic devices that signal existing errors or prevent potential ones.

-Expedited Transport: To go around or by-pass normal operations to elevate priority of a task or product.
+Expedited Transport: To go around or by-pass normal operations to elevate the priority of a task or product.

 External Processes: Activities that an equipment operator can perform while the production line is still running.

-Fail-Safing: A process, procedure or device within an organization that prevents a defect due to failure or malfunction.
+Fail-Safing: A process, procedure, or device within an organization that prevents a defect due to failure or malfunction.

 FIFO (First-In, First-Out): A production method in which the oldest remaining items in a batch are the first to move forward in the production process.